 Experimenting with Protobufs generated types in Rust

 This past week I was thinking about what it would take to design and build a home heating monitoring and control system.
-A "normal" mid-week thought.
 I was imagining something like a small computer in each room that would have a thermometer on radiator and thermometer measuring the ambient air temperature.
 These smaller computers would send messages into a "central" computer that would record things and turn radiators on and off.
 These computers would be on a separate physical network from other devices in the house and would not be internet connected (because having your house not work when the internet is down sounds super frustrating).

 These smaller computers will need to encode the information in some format and send it to the central computer.
 Being a web developer I reached for familiar tools and decided to make the systems communicate via HTTP, but since I wanted to try something new: instead of having the body of the HTTP messages be a plain text format I decided to try using Protobufs.